marioroy/linux-cgroup-always/README.md

 **Shell Activation**

-Copy or append the env `attach_shell_to_unique_cgroup` file to your shell's function folder.
 Preferably, source the environment file near the top of your shell startup script for early activation.

 ```bash
 # ~/.bashrc